bvanelli/python-for-data-analysis/MODULES.md

 - Introduction to the final Assignment (graded)
 - Why do we test?
 What is test-driven development?
 Introduction to code testing: pytest, mocking techniques
-- PEP8, coverage, formatting, type system, linters, documentation and best practices
+- PEP8, coverage, formatting, type system, linters, documentation, and best practices
 - Development in a team environment: feature workflows and communication with the team
 - Final assignment individual Q&A